0Lietta0/MiniBattleshipApp/README.md

 Learning objective: making a complex project.

-Part of Tim Corey's C# Mastercourse projects.
+Based on requirements from Tim Corey's C# Mastercourse.